A spring time favorite.. rhubarb cake or might call it rhubarb bars.

 - 1 teaspoon vanilla

-Take the dry ingredients and add them to a medium bowl, mix until blended.
+- Take the dry ingredients and add them to a medium bowl, mix until blended.
 Cut in the shortening, then mix in the egg yolks.
-Pat the crust into a greased 9 by 13-inch pan bake for 10 minutes in a oven that has been preheated to 350 degrees F.
+Pat the crust into a greased 9 by 13-inch pan bake for 10 minutes in an oven that has been preheated to 350 degrees F.